Correct Harness Fitting

 I have recently seen quite a few cars with bucket seats and harnesses fitted while at work.
 Now I agree that harnesses and bucket seats are the best things for holding you in while driving, but I have been shocked to where the seat belts have been mounted to.

-Here are just a couple of examples:
+Here are just a couple of examples of incorrect harness fitting:

-Note both images above have the harnesses mounted to the lower rear seat belt bolts (some i have seen even have them mounted straight down to the rear legs of the front seat)
+Note both images above have the harnesses mounted to the lower rear seat belt bolts (some I have seen even have them mounted straight down to the rear legs of the front seat)

 Here’s just a little something to think about: